Special Educational Needs and/or Disabilities (SEND)

 We are an inclusive school and believe that all children, including those identified as having special educational needs and/or a disability, have a common entitlement to a broad, balanced academic and social curriculum.
 The curriculum should be accessible and include every child in all aspects of school life.

-The school is a designated mainstream specialist provision (SRP) for children with physical disabilities and complex medical needs.
-We currently have 3 care suites, a therapy room and a sensory room.
+The school has a designated mainstream specialist provision (SRP) for children with physical disabilities and complex medical needs.
+We currently have 3 care suites and a Therapy Room.
 The school is fully accessible throughout and as an inclusive school we ensure that all children are catered for within the whole school community, with access to all areas of the curriculum, including breakfast and after school clubs (Beehive).
+Please click here to read our SRP booklet.

 The Special Educational Needs Code of Practice lies at the heart of our school’s SEND strategy and sets out the processes and procedures that all organisations should follow to meet the needs of children.
 The Code describes a graduated approach that recognises that children learn in different ways and can have different kinds of SEND.